Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

 v.28 beta 3 TEST (Oct 21, 2015):
-- new general suffix types for South Asia (India and Colombo) and Oceania (Polynesia and Wellington)
+- new general suffix types for South Asia (India, Colombo, Kathmandu, and Lhasa) and Oceania (Polynesia and Wellington)
+- Southeast Asian civs and city states now use Polynesian city style (however, no new suffix for them yet)
 - fix bugs with embarked unit Lua
+- mod compatibility enhancements
 - some adjustment of the unit choices
 - add bernie14's German marines
 - add Civitar's conversion of the wizard/druid as missionary (white robe) and inquisitor (red robe) for Celts